redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 ## Authentication vs Authorization

+How is Authorization different from Authentication?

 - **Authentication** is the act of validating that users are who they claim to be.
 - **Authorization** is the process of giving the user permission to access a specific resource or function.

-- In even more simpler terms authentication is the _process_ of verifying oneself, while authorization is the _process_ of verifying what you have access to.
+In even more simpler terms authentication is the _process_ of verifying oneself, while authorization is the _process_ of verifying what you have access to.

 ### House and Blog Role-access Examples

+When thinking about security, it helps to think in terms of familiar examples.

+Let's consider one from the phyisical world -- access to the various rooms of a 🏠 house -- and compare it to a digital example of a Blog.

 #### RBAC Example: House